schlagert/syslog/README.md

   asynchronous logging is allowed.
 As long as the message queue does not exceed this limit every logging statement will by asynchronous.
 If the message queue length exceeds this limit all logging statements will be synchronous, blocking the calling process until the logging request was processed.
+Default is `30`.

 The `syslog` application will disable the standard `error_logger` TTY output on application startup.
 This has nothing to do with the standard SASL logging.
 It